 1959 John Gielgud directs and stars in Much Ado About Nothing on Broadway at the Lunt-Fontanne Theatre, for a limited engagement of 58 performances.
 Having appeared as Benedick in the Shakespeare comedy many times since his 1931 premiere in the role at London's Sadler's Wells Theatre, Gielgud announces that this production will be his last in the role.
 Starring opposite Gielgud is Margaret Leighton, who is nominated for a Tony Award for her performance as Beatrice.

 2000 The first Broadway revival of Gore Vidal's 1960 political drama The Best Man opens at the Virginia Theatre.
 The production, which stars Charles Durning, Spalding Gray, Chris Noth, Elizabeth Ashley, and Christine Ebersole, plays a limited run through December 31, closing after 121 performances.
-The production is memorable for setting up a voting booth in the lobby and letting ticket holders "vote" for president.
+The production is memorable for setting up a voting booth in the lobby and letting ticket holders "vote" for the president.
 Vice President Al Gore beats Gov. George W. Bush decisively, but the November general election has a surprise in store.

-2002 Seussical, the 2000-01 Broadway flop that, in that season, became a critic's favorite target, a musical theatre fan's heartbreak, and a child's dream come true, went back to the old drawing board for the national tour that launches today.
+2002 Seussical, the 2000–01 Broadway show that, in one season, became a critic's favorite target, a musical theatre fan's heartbreak, and a child's dream come true, went back to the old drawing board for the national tour that launches today.
 Co-librettists Lynn Ahrens (also the lyricist) and Stephen Flaherty (also the composer) team with director Christopher Ashley for the touring version, which stars Cathy Rigby as The Cat in the Hat.

 2013 Anna Nicole, Mark-Anthony Turnage and Richard Thomas' opera about late tabloid and reality star Anna Nicole Smith, receives its U.S. debut at the Brooklyn Academy of Music.
 The cast features a mix of classical and Broadway performers including Sarah Joy Miller as Anna Nicole, James Barbour as Daddy Hogan, Ben Davis as Billy, Robert Brubaker as Old Man Marshall, and Mary Testa as Aunt Kaye.
 A co-production with New York City Opera, it is City Opera's final production before filing for bankruptcy (it returned to the stage three years later).